Martin-nitram1/Printf-ALX-Group-Project-/README.md

 ## Acknowledgments

-The _printf function was developed as part of ALX SE _Printf Group Project, inspired by the original printf function in the C standard library.
-Special thanks to Martin Omondi & Justus Gugwa for the development and contributions to this project.
+The _printf function was developed as part of ALX SE _Printf Group Project, by Martin Omondi and Justus Gugwa, inspired by the original printf function in the C standard library.
+ALX SE fraternity for their support and contributions to this project.

 ## Contact Information

 For questions or inquiries, please contact info.martinomondi@gmail.com.